scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # IANA Considerations

-SCION is an inter-domain routing architecture, which bases its inter-domain routing on the <ISD, AS> tuple.
-For more details, see the "Addressing" section of {{I-D.scion-cp}}.
+This document has no IANA actions.

-The ISD-AS number is a SCION-specific number.
-It consists of 64-bits, where the top 16 bits represent the 16-bit global identifier for the ISD, and the bottom 48 bits indicate the AS.
-Currently, the ISD and AS numbers are allocated by Anapaya, the Swiss-based provider of SCION-based networking software and solutions.
-However, in the future, the SCION Association will take care of the allocation - we are currently in the process of transferring this task from Anapaya to the Association.
+The SCION AS and ISD number are SCION-specific numbers.
+They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see [Anapaya ISD AS assignments](https://docs.anapaya.net/en/latest/resources/isd-as-assignments/)).
+This task is currently being transitioned from Anapaya to the SCION Association.

 --- back